kennytanggg/THRUX/index.rst

    source/quickstartguide

 New User?
-Follow our :ref:'QuickStartGuide' for help.
+Follow our :doc:'Quick Start Guide <quickstartguide>' for help.

 **What is THRUX?**
 ==================